 Who is Morgoth?
 Rings of Power’s villain before Sauron explained

-As Rings of Power Season 2 makes its way out into the world, Morgoth’s shadow looms.
+Morgoth’s shadow still looms over Rings of Power Season 2.
 He’s mentioned, but never seen.
-While Rings of Power hasn’t revealed much, there are whispers.
+While the show hasn’t revealed much, there are whispers.
 And there’s much more to be found in the book canon.

 While Sauron is The Lord of the Rings‘ big bad, Rings of Power makes a point of bringing up Morgoth’s name.
 Every time it does, chills run down spines, and for good reason.